Kitura/CircuitBreaker/README.md

 }
 ```

 - Create a CircuitBreaker instance for each context function (e.g. endpoint) you wish to circuit break.
 The CircuitBreaker instance must specify a name for the circuit breaker, the endpoint to circuit break and the fallback function.
-Optional configurations include: group, timeout, resetTimeout, maxFailures, rollingWindow and bulkhead, for further details about these configuration options see the API documentation.
+Optional configurations include: group, timeout, resetTimeout, maxFailures, rollingWindow and bulkhead, for further details about these configuration options see the [API reference](https://ibm-swift.github.io/CircuitBreaker/index.html).

 ```swift
 let breaker = CircuitBreaker(name: "Circuit1", command: myContextFunction, fallback: myFallback)